A Summer School Option

-A student can use the summer to complete one or more OSSD credits that they have never taken before.
-The student would do this to open a little free-time in their day school timetable next year, or to avoid a timetable conflict.
-When the student finishes the course, VHS will send a copy of the final report card to the student's home-school, where the credit will be added to the student's ongoing record of courses completed, the Ontario Student Transcript.
+Students may take the summer to complete one or more Ontario Secondary School Diploma (OSSD) credits that they have never taken before.
+Students may choose to do this for a few reasons: to free up their timetables for the upcoming school year, to avoid timetable conflicts, or to study a course that is unavailable elsewhere.
+When a student finishes a course, VHS will send a copy of the final report card to the student's main school of registration where the credit will be added to the student�s Ontario Student Transcript (OST).